joaovictoralencar/hellodev-conditions/README.md

 - Added `WorldFlagBool_SO` for boolean state tracking
 - Added `WorldFlagInt_SO` for integer state tracking with min/max bounds
 - Added `WorldFlagManager` for centralized flag management
-- Added `WorldFlagService_SO` for decoupled service access
+- Added `WorldFlagLocator_SO` for decoupled locator access
 - Added `WorldFlagRegistry_SO` for flag auto-discovery
 - Added `WorldFlagModification` for applying flag changes
 - Added `ConditionWorldFlagBool_SO` for checking boolean flags